dot-and-box/dot-and-box/docs/old/old_doc.md

 > x -> (x,y)

-Animate action, moves control to point at position x, y
+Move action, moves control to point at position x, y

 e.g. moving control a1 to point at position (x,y) 56, 160 would be: